MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 |Shift+F11    |Step out|
 |F12          |Go To Definition|

 For more shortcuts, see [Debugging in Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging).
+For working with Snapshot Debugging, see [Snapshot Debugging](devenv-snapshot-debugging.md).

 <!--
 To use the Go To Definition on local server, it requires that the AL symbols are rebuilt and downloaded from C/SIDE.
 The application symbols that were built with the previous version of C/SIDE would not make it possible to have Go To Definition work on base application methods. -->